EuroCup Basketball: Previous EuroCup formats

 For the 2014–15 season, the competition contained 36 teams at the group stage.
 There were 6 groups, each containing 6 teams.
 The 36 teams consisted of the 7 teams that were eliminated in the 2014–15 Euroleague season qualification rounds, and 29 teams that qualified directly to the 2014–15 EuroCup, either through 2013–14 season results, or through wild cards.
 The top four teams from each of the Regular Season groups with the eight EuroLeague clubs that did not qualify for the EuroLeague Top 16 phase qualified to join the Last 32 stage.
 For the 2015–16 season, the competition contained 36 clubs automatically entered into the Regular Season and the eight EuroLeague clubs that did not qualify for the EuroLeague Top 16 phase qualified to join the Last 32 stage.

+For the 2016–17 season, the EuroCup's first phase was the Regular Season, in which 20 teams participate.
+The participants included 20 clubs automatically entered into the Regular Season.
+Each team played two games (home-and-away) against every other team in its group.
+At the end of the Regular Season, the field was cut from 20 to 16.
+The next phase, known as the Top 16, then begins, featuring the 16 survivors of the Regular Season in four-team groups.
+As in the Regular Season, each Top 16 group was contest in a double round-robin format.
+The group winners and runners-up advanced to the third phase, the Playoffs.
+Each playoff series was best-of-three, and the winners of each series advance to the next round persistently until the Finals.
+Home advantage in the series went to the best placed team in the Top 16.
+The Finals featured the two remaining series winners in a best-of-three series with home advantage in the series to the best placed team in the Top 16.

 Arena standards

 Effective as of the 2012–13 season, all EuroCup clubs must host their home games in arenas that have a regular seating capacity of at least 2,500 (all seated), and an additional minimum capacity of 200 VIP seats available.
 By comparison, EuroLeague licensed clubs host their home games in arenas that seat at least 10,000 people, while EuroLeague associated clubs must have arenas that seat 5,000.